miguelmsft/call-analytics-azure-openai/README.md

 git clone https://github.com/miguelmsft/call-analytics-azure-openai.git
 cd call-analytics-azure-openai
  ```
+2. If you haven't already, go to https://ai.azure.com/ and create a deployment for a `gpt-4o` model version `2024-08-06`

+![gpt-4o deployment] (images/gpt4o-deployment.png)

-2. Create a .env file in the root directory with your Azure OpenAI credentials:
+Create a .env file in the root directory with your Azure OpenAI credentials.

 ```
 AOAI_ENDPOINT=your_azure_endpoint